flaviotordini/promises/README.md

 # Qt Promises

-Very simple Promise implementation for Qt.
+A very simple Javascript-style Promise implementation for Qt.
 The main idea is to use QObject features (i.e. signal and slots, deleteLater) to implement promises.

 I wrote this Promise implementation in Qt 5 times.
 I'm not sure whether Qt 6 has something comparable in terms of simplicity and lightness.
 Anyway, it works great in Qt 6 too and I'm using it in my apps at https://flavio.tordini.org